eldoyle/PythonIntro/_episodes/09-numpy.md

 These both need to be character strings, so we put them in quotes.

-* skiprows = 1 tells python to skip the first row of the file that contains the column names (numpy can only handle numbers, not a mix of text strings and numbers
+* skiprows = 1 tells python to skip 1 row of the file that contains the column names (numpy can only handle numbers, not a mix of text strings and numbers).
-* usecols=(...) tells Python to only read in these columns
+* usecols=(...) tells Python to only read in these columns.
     * Note that if we are reading in a csv file that contains only numbers (no column names or row names, we can omit the last two arguments skiprows and usecols)